 Planning to Teach English in China?
-What to Know Before You Go!< Back to the TEFL News
+What to Know Before You Go!By Camille Turner

 There may not be a country in the world with more job openings for TEFL teachers than China, which has a thriving English-teaching market.
 Teaching in China can be fun and rewarding, and it’s a good fit for many teachers looking for a cultural experience vastly different from their own.